exercism/v3/languages/go/exercises/concept/maps/.docs/after.md

 map[KeyType]ElementType
 ```

-_If you're confused what `KeyType` and `ElementType` is, it is all valid type in go, which means you can store anything from primitive variable to a slice._
+_`KeyType` must be any [comparable type][gospec-comparable], while `ElementType` can be any valid type in go, which means you can store anything from primitive variable to a slice._

-It's important to remember that `map` in go is **unordered**, if you tried to loop trough a `map`, you might surprize yourself seeing that your key/elements printed in random order (give it a try if you like).
-So instead relying on the order of the elements, you access `map` elements through its key that you should now in advance.
+It's important to remember that `map` in go is **unordered**, if you try to loop trough a `map` and print the element, you might surprize yourself seeing that your elements printed in random order (give it a try if you like).

-It is also important to know that each key is unique, meaning assigning the same key twice will overwrite the value of the corresponding key.
+It is also important to know that each key is unique, meaning that assigning the same key twice will overwrite the value of the corresponding key.

 `map` is reference type, which means if you pass it around, go won't copy the whole map.
-Instead what go will do is go copy the pointer to a map, this make it cheap to pass it around.
+Instead what go will do is go copy the pointer of the map, this makes passing map to a function or variable cheap.
 The value of an uninitialized map is `nil`.

 You can define map as follows (we also called this a **nil map**);